petester42/LlamaKit/README.md

 is a weird hybrid.
 It technically HASA `Future`, but in the main implementation, the `Promise` is its own `Future`, so it's kind of ISA, too.
 Still a work in progress there.
 I'm considering pulling `Future` out; it already makes this module too complicated (did I mention that LlamaKit wants to be really, really simple?)

+LlamaKit should be considered highly experimental, pre-alpha, in development, I promise I will break you.

+But the `Result` object is kind of nice already if you want to go ahead and use it. :D